Substances of Human Origin (SoHO)

 Taiwan TFDA Revises Documentation for Human Cell‑Derived Exosomes in Cosmetics

-Taiwan's TFDA has updated the mandatory documentation and safety testing requirements for human cell-derived exosomes in cosmetics, effective immediately.
-Manufacturers must now provide more rigorous donor screening, pathogen testing, and batch-specific safety data, signaling a stricter regulatory pathway for biotech-derived cosmetic ingredients.
+Taiwan's TFDA has tightened documentation and safety testing requirements for human cell-derived exosomes in cosmetics, effective immediately.
+Manufacturers must ensure rigorous donor screening and batch-specific pathogen testing, reflecting a more stringent regulatory scrutiny for biotech-derived cosmetic ingredients.

 fda.gov.twTaiwanTaiwan